Best CAD CAM Software for CNC Beginners, DIY, and Hobbyists

 Okay, let’s have a look at market share.
 These charts are from our 2017 CAM Survey.

 You could do worse than to take the top 5 off this chart as your starting point.
 I want to include what’s called the “Tiered” packages too.
 These are offered at multiple price ranges:

 Cut to the chase with Bob’s Short List of CAM Packages

 Let me cut to the chase.
 I’ve looked at most of these packages in great detail.
 I talk to LOTs of folks, and have done lots of these surveys.
 My takeaway is you want to consider the following:

 - MeshCAM: Just because it really is the easiest by a wide margin.

 - Fusion 360: This is the current fave at the low end.
 If nothing else it marries a pretty high-powered CAM Package (HSM Works) with pretty good CAD at an incredibly low price.
 What’s not to like?
 Well, let me be honest.
 I use Fusion 360 more than any other CAM, but I hate how buggy it is and I think it’s User Interface is the worst of any of the packages I talk about here.
-It’s a fairly nasty uphill slog to become proficient.
-But, once you are, you will rock with it.
+It’s a fairly nasty uphill slog to become proficient, and if you don’t use it constantly, you will backslide and have to relearn things that should be obvious.
+But, once you are proficient, you will rock with it.
 Except when the bugs are biting.